mjahanshahi/mls-new/content/expertise/others.md

 ## Publications

+- J. Yang, G. Zhang, O. Ostrovski, S. Jahanshahi; Selective reduction of an Australian garnieritic laterite ore, Minerals Engineering 131, 79-89

+- X. Xing, S. Jahanshahi, J. Yang, O Ostrovski; Dissolution of carbon from coke and char in liquid Fe-C alloys, Archives of Materials Science and Engineering 91, (1) 2018

+- Y. Cui, G. Zhang, S. Jahanshahi, .
+Ostrovski; Carbonylation of nickel and selectively reduced laterite or, Journal of the Southern African Institute of Mining and Metallurgy 118, (6), 2018

+- Y. Cui, G. Zhang, S. Jahanshahi and O. Ostrovski; Carbonylation of nickel and selectively reduced laterite ore, Journal of South African Institute of Mining and Metallurgy 116, 1-6, 2018

 - Jahanshahi, S., and Jeffes, J.H.E.
 (1981), "Design of Coils for Levitating Droplets of Metals with Improved Temperature Control Characteristics" Trans IMM Sec.
 C, 1981, Vol. 90, pp. C138-C140.

 - Yang, J., Zhang, G., Jahanshahi, S. and Ostrovski, O. (2015) Reduction of a garnieritic laterite ore by CO-CO2 gas mixtures, The Fourteenth International Ferroalloys Congress, INFACON XIV, Kiev, Ukraine, May 31-June 4, 2015, Vol. 2, 518-527.